Moment-Based Adjustments of Statistical Inference in High-Dimensional Generalized Linear Models: Moment-Based Estimation for SS Parameter

+where $e_i$ is a noise variable that satisfies $\E[e_i\mid \bX_i]=0$.
+Note that the parameters of the distribution of $e_i\mid\bX_i$ may depend on $\bX_i,~i=1,\dots,n$.
 Additive model \eqref{eq:glm_model2} provides a more concrete distribution structure of $Y_i$.
 While the original GLM \eqref{eq:model} highlights the conditional mean, the additive model provides a more analyzable form of the distribution by introducing the variable $e_i$.
-This structure is essential for the estimation method described below.
+This structure is essential for our estimation method.